 - Brush and floss your teeth but be sure to avoid the extraction area

-If you notice an excessive pain, swelling or bleeding, contact our Owings Mills dentist office immediately.
-Dr. Chibb will provide patients with thorough post-surgery instructions.
+If you notice excessive pain, swelling, or bleeding, contact our Owings Mills dentist office immediately.
+Our team will provide patients with thorough post-surgery instructions.

 3 Reasons For Tooth Extractions